 These websites will be invaluable to you when working with APA.
 Consult them often.

-The MLA Handbook for Writers of Research Papers, 8th Edition is available at the Reference Desk and at the Circulation Desk.
+The MLA Handbook for Writers of Research Papers, 8th Ed., is available at the Reference Desk and at the Circulation Desk in Moye Library.
 Additional copies are located on the shelves and are available for check-out.

 The Turabian citation style, based on the manual written by Kate Turabian, is a condensed version of Chicago citation style from The Chicago Manual of Style.
 Turabian is designed for student papers whereas the Chicago style includes additional information for authors who are in the process of publishing.